sakaki-/raspbian-nspawn-64/manpages/1/ds64-run.md

 etc.

-If the sidekick OS is not running, a zenity(1) error dialog will be shown, with a 5 second auto-dismissal timeout.
+If the sidekick OS is not running, a zenity(1) error dialog will be shown, with a 5 second auto-dismissal timeout, where available.

 EXIT STATUS
 -----------